ropensci/roweb3/content/blog/2024-08-20-git-tricks/index.md

 git remote add origin git@github.com/maurolepore/roweb3.git
 ```

-I improved the process by first finding the specific files I needed on GitHub's
+Now for the tricks!
+I avoided having to download the whole repository by first finding the specific files I needed on GitHub's
 "Go to file" box, then:

 * Trick 1: Configured a sparse checkout matching just those files.